 1960: "Building maintenance: Repair windows and install furniture."
 (Southwest Oregon District Annual Report)

 1961: "Raised cabin 8 feet, remove old legs and footings, pouted new footings for tower, rebuild catwalk.
 Material purchased for remodeling."
 (Southwest Oregon District Annual Report)

 1962:On the north side of the lookout, 34 fir trees were marked for removal.
 These trees were becoming a hindrance to proper viewing.

 1964: "Reset firefinder, installed electric stove and refrigerator, dug new garbage pit and installed new outhouse."
-(Southwest Oregon District seasonal report - 1964)
+(Southwest Oregon District Annual Report)

-1968: The lookout became electrified when a communications site was built on the summit.
+1968: The lookout became electrified when a communications site built on the summit.

-1993: In May the lookout was raised four feet.
-The result was a 9 foot 10 inch tower with a new stair configuration.
-Under the tower a storage shed was built.
+1993: In May the lookout raised four feet.
+The result, a 9 foot 10 inch tower with a new stair configuration.
+Under the tower a storage shed built.